 The first step in every permission situation is to determine whether you need to ask for permission.
 In other words, do you need an agreement or can you use the work without permission?
 Determining whether to ask for permission depends on two questions:

-- Is the material protected under law?
+- Is the material protected under the law?

 - Would your use of the material violate the law?

 Unfortunately, it is not always possible to answer these questions with a definitive “yes” or “no.” Sometimes, you may have to analyze the risk involved in operating without permission.
 Below are some basic legal principles you’ll need to know.
-Subsequent chapters explore these principles in more depth.
+Subsequent sections explore these principles in more depth.

 Is the Material Protected Under Intellectual Property Law?